goauthentik/authentik/website/docs/security/security-hardening.md

 -   `/api/v3/managed/blueprints*`

-With these restrictions in place, expressions can only be edited using [Blueprints on the file system](https://docs.goauthentik.io/developer-docs/blueprints/#storage---file).
+With these restrictions in place, Blueprints can only be edited via [the file system](https://docs.goauthentik.io/developer-docs/blueprints/#storage---file).

 ### CAPTCHA Stage